ajignacio/exam/README.md

 # Circular Sentences

 Write a program that accepts a line of words.
-For all the words in the sentence output all `circular shifts` of the setence.
+For all the words in the sentence output all `circular shifts` of the sentence.
 Which is by repeatedly removing the first word and adding it to the end of the line.